KatiHuTiw/Specialized-Processor-and-Assembler-Design-Group-Project/Supported_Commands.md

 ## Additional (Specialize for the programs)

 ### XOR_REG
-    Reduction XOR of all bits in the first register, result gets stored in the second register.
+    Reduction XOR of all bits in the first register, result gets stored in least significant bit of second register.

     XOR_REG R1 R0 // R0 = ^R1